1. Executive Summary

 - The scope of the migration effort.
-WANdisco Fusion can support projects that require moving data across any number of clusters running on a variety of distributions, file systems and cloud storage environments simultaneously without disruption.
+WANdisco LiveData Platform can support projects that require moving data across any number of clusters running on a variety of distributions, file systems and cloud storage environments simultaneously without disruption.
 This allows projects with much broader scope than migrating a single active cluster from one Hadoop distribution to another to be completed in a much shorter timeframe.

 - A clear description of the expected benefits and acceptance criteria for your migration project.

 - A complete list of risks and their impact on the organization (e.g., an estimate of the cost of any downtime).

 - Well-defined roles and responsibilities for migration tasks and deliverables.
 Planning